 The ancient Roman town of Poreč (Parenzo in Italian; Parentium in Roman times) and the surrounding region are entirely devoted to summer tourism.
-Poreč is the centrepiece of a vast system of tourist resorts that stretches north and south along the west coast of Istria.
-The largest is Zelena Laguna, with a full range of facilities and accommodation.
+Poreč is the centrepiece of a vast system of tourist resorts that stretches north and south along the west coast of Istria, attracting holidaymakers in their tens of thousands from June to September.

-While this is not the place for a quiet getaway (unless you come out of season), there’s a World Heritage–listed basilica, a medley of Gothic, Romanesque and baroque buildings, well-developed tourist infrastructure and the pristine Istrian interior is within easy reach.
-It's also become the party hub of Istria in the last couple of years, drawing in young party goers from all corners of Europe and beyond.
+Mass tourism means this is definitely not the place for a quiet getaway (unless you come out of season).
+However there’s a World Heritage–listed basilica, a medley of Gothic, Romanesque and baroque buildings and a well-developed tourist infrastructure, and the pristine Istrian interior is within easy reach.
+It's also become the party hub of Istria in the last couple of years, drawing in young party-goers from all corners of Europe and beyond.